Starting October 1st, Online Tickets for All Art Facilities on Naoshima, Teshima, and Inujima. Please check here for more details.

 Gokaisho

-The name Gokaisho (literally "place to play go") is derived from the long-ago custom of the islanders gathering here to play the game of go.
+The name "Gokaisho" (literally "place to play go") is derived from the long-ago custom of the islanders gathering here to play the game of go.
 Yoshihiro Suda converted the structure into an art space, and his work Tree of Spring, inspired by the work Falling Camellia by Hayami Gyoshu, is displayed within.
 An actual five-colored camellia is planted in the garden, creating a contrastive effect with Suda's camellia inside.

 Gokaisho